bright-dev/bright/doc/source/Reprocess.rst

 The reprocessing object is one of the simplest that Bright offers.
 In a technology nonspecific way, it performs separations on an input mass stream.
 Reprocessing facilities have nominal separation efficiencies (SE) for each element (and possibly nuclide).
-These SE are valued on the range [0,1] and represent the fractional portion of an element that is recovered in the reprocessing output (:attr:`IsosOut <BriPy.FCComp.IsosOut>`).
+These SE are valued on the range [0,1] and represent the fractional portion of an element that is recovered in the reprocessing output (:attr:`IsosOut <bright.FCComp.IsosOut>`).

 The SE, if left unspecified, default to full recovery (a value of 1).
-Currently, Reprocess does not contain a ``TailsOut`` attribute that corresponds to material not recovered in :attr:`IsosOut <BriPy.FCComp.IsosOut>` (equivalent to 1 - SE).
+Currently, Reprocess does not contain a ``TailsOut`` attribute that corresponds to material not recovered in :attr:`IsosOut <bright.FCComp.IsosOut>` (equivalent to 1 - SE).
 However, as such an item is becoming evermore useful, its future implementation is likely.

-.. currentmodule:: BriPy
+.. currentmodule:: bright

 .. class:: Reprocess([sepeff[, name]])

     Reprocess Fuel Cycle Component Class.
-Daughter of :class:`BriPy.FCComp` class.
+Daughter of :class:`bright.FCComp` class.

     Args:
         * `sepeff` (dict): A dictionary containing the separation efficiencies (float) to initialize